 Events come in all shapes and sizes and can involve few hours input or many months of careful planning so it is important at the outset to think about the time you have spare.
 A simple event such as a pub quiz or gig can be a great way to have a lovely evening, gather friends together and raise some funds for SEED Madagascar at the same time.
 This sort of event is simply a case of finding your venue and entertainment and working out a strategy to draw in your attendees.

 If you have a special occasion coming up and rather than get presents, you’d prefer to get your friends and family to donate to a cause that you feel passionate about then we’d love to be that cause!
-When your birthday comes around, Facebook will offer you the chance to ask for donations – why not choose SEED as
+When your birthday comes around, Facebook will offer you the chance to ask for donations – why not choose SEED as your selected charity?

 Tag SEED Madagascar in your social media posts and we will do our best to share and help you promote your fundraising.